WaiveCar/Waivecar/src/views/site/faqcsula.md

 ## Booking Cars
 ### What are WaiveCar's hours?
-Our cars are available from 5am - 1am and the HQ is open from 24/7 and the customer service line is open from 8am-10pm.
+Our cars are available from 5am - 1am and the customer service line is open from 8am-10pm.
 If you need assistance at other hours, simply send us an email at support@waive.car and we will reach you at our earliest convenience.

 ### How do I book a WaiveCar?
 Log onto the app and find the closest available WaiveCar to you.
 Hit "Book it"!
 You then have 15 minutes to get to the car before the reservation times out.

 ### Where can I get a WaiveCar?
 We have WaiveCars parked in designated spots throughout campus.
-Please check the map in the app to find out where you can end your ride.

 ### How long do I have to get to a WaiveCar?
 You have 15 minutes to get to a WaiveCar before the reservation times out.
 You may purchase an additional 10 minutes for a $1 fee.